The web platform does not have versions

 Enhancements should always be incremental,

-in a positive direction (leave the web better than you found it),
+(leave the web better than you found it),

 while breaking as little as possible